Aniruddha-Deb/Jukebox/README.md

 ## Bugs

-Most bugs have been fixed.
-If, however, any bug exists, feel free to open an issue and let me know about it.
+The slider thumb in low-res phones (such as my samsung gt-i9060) is misplaced.
+This does not occur in hi-res phones (oneplus 2, moto x) and needs to be fixed

 ## TODOs

-Improve the custom mediaController and make a seek slider.
-Also need to make a service which plays the music when the activity is stopped and the screen is locked.
+Make a service which plays the music when the activity is stopped and the screen is locked.